cryptpad/e2e-test-suite/Readme.md

 ## Run tests

 1. If running locally, start local CryptPad instance.
-2. If running locally or in staging, change the exported variable `url` in `browserstack.config.js` to https://localhost:3000 or https://freemium.cryptpad.fr/ accordingly.
+2. If running locally or in production, change the exported variable `url` in `browserstack.config.js` to https://localhost:3000 or https://cryptpad.fr/ accordingly.
-3. If running locally or in staging for the first time, set test account passwords (see "Required environment for E2E testing" below).
+3. If running for the first time, set test account passwords (see "Required environment for E2E testing" below).
-4. If running locally or in staging for the first time, seed the database, create files for storing user authentication details, and run the auth script (see "Required environment for E2E testing" below).
+4. If running for the first time, seed the database, create files for storing user authentication details, and run the auth script (see "Required environment for E2E testing" below).
 5. If running tests for anonymous users, run `npx playwright test anon --project=[BROWSER_NAME]` (see "Fixtures" below).
 6. If running tests for logged-in users, run `npx playwright test loggedin --workers=1 --project=[BROWSER_NAME]` (see "Fixtures" below).
-7. To remove any extra files etc. created during the test run, uncomment and run the cleanup script using `npx playwright test cleanup --workers=1 --project='chrome'`.
+7. To remove any extra files etc. created during the test run, run the cleanup script using `npx playwright test cleanup --workers=1 --project='chrome'`.
 8. Once done with testing, to remove the user accounts from the database, run the teardown script using `npx playwright test teardown --workers=1 --project='chrome'`.

 The retries flag `--retries=1` can be added to identify flaky tests.

-Alternately, tests in individual files can be run using `npx playwright test [filename]`.
+Alternately, tests in individual files can be run using `npx playwright test [filename] --project=[BROWSER_NAME]`.

 ## Interactive mode